abpframework/eventhub/README.md

 ![abp-book](etc/images/abp-book.png)

-**The book is the only source that explains the solution**.
-The solution is highly referred in *Understanding the Reference Solution*, *Domain Driven Design* and other parts of the book.
+**The book is the only source that explains this solution**.
+This solution is highly referred in *Understanding the Reference Solution*, *Domain Driven Design* and other parts of the book.

-**You can order the book on [Amazon](https://www.amazon.com/gp/product/B097Z2DM8Q) or on [Packt's website](https://www.packtpub.com/product/mastering-abp-framework/9781801079242).**
+**You can order the book on [Amazon](https://www.amazon.com/gp/product/B097Z2DM8Q) or read it on [Packt](https://www.packtpub.com/product/mastering-abp-framework/9781801079242).**

 ## Requirements